 The first stage will be a review by senior HESI staff with an emphasis on the availability of staff resources.
 The second stage will be a review by the leadership of the HESI Emerging Issues Committee (EIC), who will evaluate the scientific merits of the proposal with an emphasis on objectives and relevance.
 At the discretion of the EIC leadership, additional scientific opinions may be sought from the membership of the EIC.
 The final stage will be a review by the Executive Committee of the HESI Board of Trustees, who will integrate staff and EIC recommendations into their decision.

 A qualifying proposal will meet the following criteria:

 Note: These criteria are set out as a guideline.
 If a proposal diverges in whole or in part from these guidelines, the submitter is encouraged to contact HESI staff to discuss feasibility.

-Upon approval of an RAI proposal, the activity will become a “Project Committee” within the HESI Scientific Portfolio.
+Upon approval of an RAI proposal, the activity will become a scientific committee within the HESI portfolio.
 As is the case with existing components of the HESI portfolio, non-sponsor companies will be allowed to participate on a new RAI activity for one year before they will be required to consider HESI sponsorship.
-The new Project Committee will be subject to a review under the HESI Stewardship Program managed by the Board Program Strategy and Stewardship Committee (PSSC).
-The Project Committee will be reviewed by the PSSC approximately one year after its initiation.
+The new committee will be subject to a review under the HESI Stewardship Program managed by the Board of Trustees Program Strategy and Stewardship Committee (PSSC).
+The committee will be reviewed by the PSSC approximately one year after its initiation.
 For more information about the HESI Stewardship Program, click here.

 Yes.
-Proposals submitted via the RAI process should, at the outset, include a commitment from multiple organizations and at least $75,000.00 in funding.
+Proposals submitted via the RAI process should, at the outset, include a commitment from multiple organizations and at least $75,000 in funding.
 If accepted, HESI will commit staff time to the execution of the project (concomitant with the project budget), but will not match or augment the project funds in any way.
-This approach is similar to the funding mechanism for existing HESI Technical and Project committees.
+This approach is similar to the funding mechanism for existing HESI scientific committees.